SECTION 8: BUYING A FOREIGN FREEHOLD CONDOMINIUM IN PHUKET

 An Overview on the Current Situation of Short-Term Rentals in Phuket 2020

-The Luxury Real Estate sector also offers a hybrid hotel/investment property which can be owned freehold by foreigners.
-Because while some branded residences in Phuket are villas, many developments are legally structured as condominiums.
+Phuket’s luxury real estate sector also offers a hybrid hotel/investment property which can be owned freehold by foreigners.
+While some branded residences in Phuket are villas, many developments are legally structured as condominiums.

 This attraction has seen the popularity of these units expand significantly over the last two decades.
 While the USA has around one-third of the world’s total, the global market now has more than 50,000 units of branded residences worldwide, spanning 400 different developments.